seo keywords for travel agencies

 Understanding the Finer Details of Keyword Research

-Don’t Forget About Long-Tail
+Tip 1: Don’t Forget About Long-Tail Keywords

-Doing research on keywords is about identifying all the potential phrases (or topics) your audience might search for.
+Researching keywords is about identifying all the potential phrases (or topics) your audience might search for.
 You can then use this to map out your site architecture, including what pages to cover, even down to the finer things like specific text to include.

 While it’s almost instinctive to be drawn to phrases that have the highest organic search volume, as these are what people search for most, it’s not as simple as that.

-Consider Topics vs Phrases
+Tip 2: Consider Topics vs Phrases

+Let’s say you’re starting a travel agency specialising in travel destinations for each month of the year.
 Your initial search results show that there’s a massive search volume leaning towards “where to go in” phrases.
-With some digging, you’ll soon find related keywords that expand your first chosen topic and open up a number of other avenues to head down.
+With some digging, you’ll soon find related keywords that expand your first chosen topic and open up several other avenues to head down.

 For example:

-• “Where to go in April” – 1,000 monthly searches
+• “Where to go in April” – 2,500 global monthly searches

-• “April vacation destinations” – 1,200 monthly searches
+• “April vacation destinations” – 300 global monthly searches

 What to Consider When Choosing Travel Agency Keywords

-• Search volume
+• Search Volume

-• Keyword difficulty
+• Keyword Difficulty

-• Targeted traffic
+• Targeted Traffic

-Search Volume
+1. Search Volume

-Keyword Difficulty
+2. Keyword Difficulty

-Targeted Traffic
+3. Targeted Traffic

 Travel Keyword Research Tools

-Google’s Search Box
+Google Search Box

-The trick when you’re using the search box is to think of relevant related terms that your travel agency would need to rank for.
+The trick when you’re using the search box is to think of relevant and related terms that your travel agency would need to rank for.
 After you’ve found a select few, evaluate their commercial intent and potential to drive traffic to your website.

 Google Search Console